 Japanese manga is no longer considered a pop culture.
 It has established a foothold in the main entertainment media.
 You can find such evidence in media such as movies, television, and books.
+In social media many have their own channels, with a lot of real subscribers, thanks to the service which connects them.
 Nowadays, Japanese Manga is not grouped in the same category, as cartoons and children’s shows.
 You have American kitschy drawings like Tom and Jerry and then there are adventures full of adventures, often bloody like Akira.
 Japanese manga can be graphic and violent.
 And it can be cute and non-violent.
 If you have seen enough Manga and you have a real fanatic, you may have felt that impulse in your hands to take a pencil and draw.
 If that’s what you want, then you’re not alone.
 Japanese manga has thrilled and excited a new generation of talented artists and potential manga masters.

 Japanese manga has many different styles just like traditional paintings.
 Certain characteristics of the Manga have exaggerated physical proportions, such as large heads, short legs and arms with a squat torso to unite everything.
 This Manga style is called “Chibi”.
 You can find examples of Chibi’s drawings of the popular animated series “Naruto”.
 And some are perfectly proportioned as if they were real human beings.